 How often can you do acupuncture?

-Depending on the severity of your condition and your end goals, your acupuncturist will build out a treatment plan.
+Depending on the severity of your condition and your end goals, your acupuncture practitioner will build out a treatment plan.
 Patients usually begin with 1 to 2 treatments a week for 4 weeks, with a full treatment schedule lasting for about 6 to 8 sessions.
 Once your condition resolves, you may decide to continue maintenance treatments every few weeks to hold onto your results.

 How does acupuncture work with chiropractic care and massage?